aws-samples/amazon-eks-security-immersion-day/content/Pod-Security/index.en.md

 # Pod Security Concepts

-When considering Pod Security, there are several levers that can be used to control what containers, within pods, can do.
+When considering Pod Security, there are several settings that can be used to control what containers, within pods, can do.
 - Linux Capabilities
 - Security Context
 - Seccomp profiles